-As Part of the American Rescue Plan Act, Manila Public Schools posted a plan for the safe continuation of services CARES\READY FOR LEARNING PLAN.pdf and MPS will continue to follow www.CDC.gov guidelines and to post updates on this website.
+As Part of the American Rescue Plan Act, Manila Public Schools will continue to update our plan for the safe continuation of services.
+MPS will continue to follow www.CDC.gov guidelines and to post re-entry plans and updates on this website.
 Parents my call (870) 561-4419 or send questions or comments to firstname.lastname@example.org

 All stakeholders are also encouraged to give feedback regarding plans for the use of ARP funds by completing the American Rescue Plan Survey

 August 10, 2021

 Manila School board took no action to change the mask policy.
 At this time, masks are optional but the recommendation is to wear them.
 Other 2021-2022 re-entry guidelines such as social distancing, cleaning and sanitizing will continue to be practiced as stated in the re-entry guidelines issued for the 2020-2021 school year (below).

 April 29, 2021

 Due to the absence of positive COVID cases, and the number of immunizations completed, the Manila School Board voted to change the mask policy and make the wearing of masks on campus optional.

 We are thankful to our students, staff, and families for being so determined to keep our school open by following the face covering and social distancing guidelines for the past year.
 Numbers are steadily decreasing in the school and community because of these efforts.
 Normalcy is our goal and we want that as quickly as possible.
 However, after listening to health professionals, the Manila School Administration and Board feel for that to be achieved, we need to stay with the current mask policy for the remainder of this school year.
 We understand there are differing opinions regarding the mandate, but we believe this is the safest decision for all students and staff members.